-Beginning last November, the [Hospital] VBP reports can be downloaded directly from the Hospital Quality Reporting System from the link provided in this slide.
-The HQR System requires that the user has a HCQIS Access Role and a HARP Profile account that has access to log into MFT.
+Beginning in November 2022, the VBP reports can be downloaded directly from the Hospital Quality Reporting system from the link provided in this slide.
+The HQR system requires that the user has a HCQIS Access Role, a HARP Profile account, and access to log into MFT.